MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/e-invoicing-isv-connector.md

   The rest of the action's parameters can be left empty.

-- **Waiting for response from Edicom** - waits for the response from Edicom.
+- **Waiting for response from Edicom** - this action waits for the response from Edicom.
 No specific paramters need to be additionally configured.

-- **Process response** - ????????????????.
+- **Process response** - this action handels the response received from Edicom by the preceding **Waiting for response from Edicom** action.

+  The following parameters must be configured for this action.

   ![Edicom process response action.](../media/isv_connector_response.jpg)

 A new data channel type **Get status from Edicom** is implemented for feature setups of **Export channel and processing pipeline** type.
 You need to configure the Export channel's parameters described in the table below.